flipkart-incubator/hbase-orm/README.md

 ```
 (see [TestsAbstractHBDAO.java](./src/test/java/com/flipkart/hbaseobjectmapper/testcases/TestsAbstractHBDAO.java) for more detailed examples)

 **Please note:** Since we're dealing with HBase (and not an OLTP data store), fitting a classical ORM paradigm may not make sense.
 So this library doesn't intend to evolve as a full-fledged ORM.
-However, if you do intend to use HBase via ORM, I suggest you use [Apache Phoenix](https://phoenix.apache.org/).
+However, if you do intend to use HBase via an ORM library, I suggest you use [Apache Phoenix](https://phoenix.apache.org/).

 ## Limitations